Modular Construction Market Size and Share

 Modular Construction Market Analysis by Mordor Intelligence

-The modular construction market stands at USD 91.25 billion in 2025 and is projected to reach USD 122.24 billion by 2030, expanding at a 6.02% CAGR.
+The Modular Construction Market size is estimated at USD 91.25 billion in 2025, and is expected to reach USD 122.24 billion by 2030, at a CAGR of 6.02% during the forecast period (2025-2030).
 Rising labor shortages, supportive regulations, and the visible success of factory-built housing projects are repositioning modular methods from niche solutions to primary construction options across many regions.
 Asia-Pacific commands a 47% revenue share, powered by rapid urbanization, long-running affordable-housing mandates, and a deep manufacturing base that supplies modules to domestic and export projects.
 Permanent solutions account for 67% of the modular construction market, reflecting broad acceptance that factory-assembled buildings can meet durability and aesthetic expectations equal to site-built structures.
 Steel frameworks remain the backbone of production with an 84% share, favored for structural strength, dimensional stability, and well-established supply chains.
 Institutional owners—particularly education and healthcare operators—lead demand because off-site fabrication minimizes disruption, accelerates occupancy, and compresses overall project schedules.

 Key Report Takeaways